Intermediate15 min readBuilding Automation

 Schneider Electric Sequential Function Charts (SFC) Example for HVAC Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for HVAC Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - HVAC Control Control